Joe Bachie

-Joe Bachie (born February 26, 1998) is an American professional football linebacker for the Tennessee Titans of the National Football League (NFL).
+Joe Bachie (born February 26, 1998) is an American professional football linebacker for the Detroit Lions of the National Football League (NFL).
 He played college football for the Michigan State Spartans.
-He has previously played in the NFL for the Philadelphia Eagles, Cincinnati Bengals, and Indianapolis Colts.
+Bachie was signed by the New Orleans Saints as an undrafted free agent following the 2020 NFL Draft.
+He has previously played in the NFL for the Philadelphia Eagles, Cincinnati Bengals, Indianapolis Colts, and Tennessee Titans.

 Early life

 Bachie grew-up in Brook Park, Ohio (the Back Porch).
 As a child he played for the "Red" team then he would go inside, change, and come out playing for the "Blue" team.
-Bachie attended Berea-MIDPARK High School where he was ranked among the nation's top inside linebackers by Rivals.com and 247Sports.com.
+Bachie attended Berea-Midpark High School where he was ranked among the nation's top inside linebackers by Rivals.com and 247Sports.com.
 He was listed among the country's top outside linebackers by Scout.com and rated among Ohio's top seniors by Rivals.com.
 He led his team in tackles, tackles for loss, quarterback hurries and rushing touchdowns as a senior.
 Bachie also played basketball and baseball in high school, earning all-conference honors in both sports as a junior.